 5. The ADAE Server updates the analytics accuracy based on feedback information from the consumer, and checks the performance of the ML model, which is used to generate the analytics, e.g., performance degradation of the ML model.

-Editor’s Note: Whether and how ADAE is a functional entity capable of detecting model performance degradation is FFS.
+NOTE: The capability of ADAES to detect model performance degradation will be revisited during normative phase.

 If the AI/ML Enablement Consumer is e.g. VAL Server, similar procedure as shown in Figure 8.12.2-1 be performed for detecting of ML Model performance, by replacing "analytics" with e.g., "operation instructions".

 * * * * * * * SECOND CHANGE * * * * * * *

 8.22.3 Corresponding APIs